Abdulkerim Çakar

-Abdulkerim Çakar (born 14 April 2001) is a German professional footballer who plays as a forward for Turkish club Gaziantep.
+Abdulkerim Çakar (born 14 April 2001) is a German professional footballer who most recently played as a forward for TuS Mechtersheim.

 Club career

 Born in Germersheim, Çakar played for local side FV Germersheim, before joining professional clubs 1.
 FC Kaiserslautern and Eintracht Frankfurt.

 In August 2021, Çakar moved on loan to Portuguese side Académico Viseu.
 He made a slow start to his career in Viseu, only playing two of a possible twelve after his arrival.

 On 11 August 2022, Çakar signed a three-year contract with Gaziantep in Turkey.
+His contract with Gaziantep was mutually terminated on 26 September 2023.

 International career

 Born in Germany, Çakar is of Turkish descent.
 He has represented Germany at youth international level.